Canada: Foreign Investment Review

 Applications for review are much more substantial than notifications.
 As with notifications, they require information respecting the investor and the Canadian business being acquired.
 However, they also require submission of plans for the Canadian business, together with a comparison of such plans with the current operations of the Canadian business and having regard to the net benefit factors.
 It is common for undertakings to be proposed in connection with the application for review in order to establish net benefit to Canada.
-Having regard to the updated SOE guidance, specific concerns with respect to SOE investments must be addressed in the context of such investment proposals.
-These concerns include the potential for foreign government influence that may be inconsistent with Canadian national industrial and economic objectives and the potential adverse effects on the efficiency, productivity and competitiveness of the Canadian business, which may have negative effects on the Canadian economy in the longer term.
+There is also a new practice that requires the investor to complete a questionnaire regarding whether it is controlled or influenced by any foreign state or SOE.

-In general, information obtained by the minister, the IRD or the CSIR, with respect to an investor or the Canadian business in connection with the administration or enforcement of the Act, is privileged and no one may knowingly communicate such information or allow it to be communicated.
+In general, information obtained by the minister, IRD or CSIR, with respect to an investor or the Canadian business in connection with the administration or enforcement of the Act, is privileged and no one may knowingly communicate such information or allow it to be communicated.
 The Act provides for limited exceptions to this general rule but the practice of the government has been (with few exceptions) not to disclose information without the investor’s consent.
 As a consequence of recent amendments to the Act, the minister may make public disclosure in various additional circumstances pertaining to notices issued by the minister under the Act.
 However, it remains unclear how often and in what circumstances the minister will make such disclosure.

 What are the substantive tests for clearance?